 Learn as much as you can about and test out form builder features.
 Check out the different types of form fields and learn about platform functionalities.
 Using the right features in the right places will encourage as many submissions as possible.

-Signal sections either by headings (Personal information, Contact Data etc.) or by visual elements (thin horizontal lines).
+Signal sections either by headings (Personal information, Contact Data, etc.) or by visual elements (thin horizontal lines).
 Dividing the web form into chunks makes it easier to read and less daunting.
-Keep in mind that best conversion rates come with forms that do not require content grouping, i.e. short forms.
+Keep in mind that the best conversion rates come with forms that do not require content grouping, i.e. short forms.

 Field labels can be positioned above a field or to its left or right.
 Each choice has its pros and cons.
 Top-aligned labels help users scan and understand the form quickly, but take up more vertical space.
 Left-aligned labels save space, but may sometimes be too distanced from input areas.
-They can also sacrifice alignment of fields.
-Right-aligned labels also care for economy of space and, in addition, are easily associated with input areas; however, with right-aligned labels, longer forms are more difficult too scan and may be perceived as less aesthetic.
+They can also sacrifice the alignment of fields.
+Right-aligned labels also care for the economy of space and, in addition, are easily associated with input areas; however, with right-aligned labels, longer forms are more difficult to scan and may be perceived as less aesthetic.
 Read more about field labels in short contact forms.